 This proposed symposium envisions a positive psychology (PP) based on HEP perspectives.
 We have argued that the most promising way for HEP to rejuvenate itself and regain its rightful place in academia and society is to rekindle its vision of the human potential for growth and embrace empirical research (Robbins, 2008; Wong, 2010a, 2011a).
 We have also argued that PP can fulfill its full potential only by embracing the humanistic values and the rich heritage and of HEP (Schneider, 2011; Wong, 2009a, b, 2011b).

-In this symposium we explore how to develop a HEP-oriented PP that will be compassionate, pragmatic, and strength-oriented.
+In this symposium, we explore how to develop a HEP-oriented PP that will be compassionate, pragmatic, and strength-oriented.
 Such a PP focuses on both self-actualization and the development of a socio-ecology that meets the deepest human needs.
 It transcends theoretical and cultural differences and advocates cross-fertilization and cooperation.
-It does not turn a blind eye to the dark sides of the human condition, such a poverty, violence, and injustice while focusing on potential of positive transformation for individuals and societies (Frankl, 1985; Wong, 2009b).
-It accepts the inherent paradoxes and dilemmas of life, but affirms the human capacity to integrate contradictions and complexities (Rogers, 1995; Schneider, 1999; Wong in press).
-Finally, it is holistic and inclusive, capable of embracing wisdoms from the East and West, and integrating the best from the arts and science for the betterment of the human condition (Hoffman, Yang, Kaklauskas, & Chan, 2009; Wong, in press.)
+It does not turn a blind eye to the dark sides of the human condition, such as poverty, violence, and injustice while focusing on the potential of positive transformation for individuals and societies (Frankl, 1985; Wong, 2009b).
+It accepts the inherent paradoxes and dilemmas of life but affirms the human capacity to integrate contradictions and complexities (Rogers, 1995; Schneider, 1999; Wong in press).
+Finally, it is holistic and inclusive, capable of embracing wisdoms from the East and West and integrating the best from the arts and science for the betterment of the human condition (Hoffman, Yang, Kaklauskas, & Chan, 2009; Wong, in press).

 All presentations in this symposium are in some way (a) rooted in humanistic-existential- transpersonal (HET) traditions, (b) supported by empirical research broadly defined, (c) informed by some creative theoretical concepts and formulations, (d) applicable to developing innovative programs in some domains to make life better, and (e) future-oriented, imaging the pathways to create a global village that is more humane, compassionate and harmonious.